Ozitron/EmployeeMeetingOrganizer/README.md

 This project is a WPF application and it is developed using C# net6.0

 ## Dependencies and Setup
-* The project requires SQLExpress
+* The project requires SQL server database

 1- Clone the project and open it in Visual Studio or VS Code